madlag/coronavirus_study/docs/countries/Bosnia_And_Herzegovina.md

-## Bosnia And Herzegovina Spread comparison
+## Bosnia And Herzegovina Covid-19 status comparison

 Bosnia And Herzegovina